-Week 1 - American Political Culture and the State of Texas
+Week 1 - Introduction and American Political Culture

 Discussion questions: Why is government needed?
 What do Americans think about government?
 How has the social composition of the American population changed over time?
 Why does Texas' political culture matter?
 Is the American Constitution a model for the world?